Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Methods

 \subsection{Formatting Examples}

-In formatting our examples, we wanted to ensure that the model is accurately receiving information relevant to \textbf{Task 1} (filtering through irrelevant text) and \textbf{Task 2} (finding the text that needs to be annotated given the presence of a parameter).
-As such, we lightly format \textit{each sentence} of a privacy policy as the basis of an example.
-We use sentences as the atomic unit for model input because sentence divisions are easily identifiable (as opposed to information flows), and previous work has shown reasonable accuracy with sentence-based annotation ~\cite{wilson2018analyzing}.

-In addition to the text of the privacy policy, we also apply some additional formatting to clue the model in to the task.
-Specifically, each example consists of the following parts: (1) a prefix to orient the LLM to the task, (2) a sentence from a privacy policy, (3) the GKC-CI parameter of interest, and (4) text delimiters.
-We include the text delimiters because modern LLMs decide what text to generate next based on \emph{all} the text in their context window.
-As such, they cannot by default determine what text has been provided via the prompt, and what the LLM has generated.
-We attempt to minimize the effects of prompt choice while still leveraging the training benefits of using a prompt so as not to overly advantage certain models on this complex task~\cite{webson2022promptbased, scao2021data}.
-Thus, we choose the extremely minimal prefix ``Annotate: ''.
-We chose our text delimiters based on recommendations present in OpenAI's documentation, namely ``-->'' and ``x-x-x'' respectively.
-Examples of how we fully format our examples are shown below:
+We lightly formatted each sentence of our ground-truth annotated privacy policies as the basis of our training and testing examples.
+Each formatted example consisted of the following parts: (1) a prefix to orient the LLM to the task, (2) a sentence from a privacy policy, (3) the GKC-CI parameter of interest, and (4) text delimiters.
+We chose the extremely minimal prefix ``Annotate:'' to minimize the effects of prompt choice while still leveraging the training benefits of using a prompt ~\cite{webson2022promptbased, scao2021data}.
+We included the text delimiters because modern LLMs decide what text to generate next based on \emph{all} the text in their context window.
+As such, they cannot by default determine what text has been provided via the prompt and what the LLM has generated.
+We chose our text delimiters based on recommendations in OpenAI's documentation, namely ``-->'' and ``x-x-x'' respectively.
+Two fully formatted examples are shown below: